differentpla-net/differentpla-net.github.io/_posts/2022/2022-10-19-alternate-loopback-addresses.md

 traffic.
 The exact mechanism for this depends on the client.

 <div class="callout callout-secondary" markdown="span">
-In my case, I'm using Erlang, so I hacked on the Kafka client library to add `{port, {127,0,0,2}}` to the options passed to `gen_tcp:connect`.
+In my case, I'm using Erlang, so I hacked on the Kafka client library to add `{ip, {127,0,0,2}}` to the options passed to `gen_tcp:connect`.
 </div>